top of page

 You're now wondering what you must do to address the PMP application rejection and debating whether to rewrite the application yourself or use professional PMP application help.

-At this juncture, all you want is a well-written application which satisfies PMI's finicky standards and gets you moving forward in the PMP certification process.
+At this juncture, all you want is a well-written application that satisfies PMI's finicky standards and moves you forward in the PMP certification process.

 To make this process a little easier for you, in the article below, I've outlined some recurrent reasons why PMI can reject your application and how you can address them to eliminate this annoying obstacle.
 I've also shown actual examples of applications which have been rejected by PMI and the reasons provided by them.
 This would, in turn, help you improve your own PMP application and get it approved.